Optimizing rodeo projection: Super iterations

 This can be done using ``super iterations'', rather than the single iterations considered heretofore.
 A super iteration consists of an infinite set\footnote{Of course in practice this will need to be large but finite; the effects of keeping it finite will be discussed in Subsection~\ref{subsec:cost}} of iterations each of which takes half the time (or $\zeta_c$) of the previous one.
 Since the times form a geometric series the net time for a super iteration is exactly twice of the underlying iteration.

 Note from Eq.~(\ref{Eq:suppress}) that the second stage of the super iteration with a time given by $T^j/2$ has a suppression factor of zero whenever $\cos^2(\pi \zeta_c^j/2)$ is zero, which occurs when $\zeta_c^j$ is twice an half-integer (odd integer).
 Thus it coincides with places where the first stage has a suppression factor of unity, and exactly cancels them.
 It does not cancel all of the place where the initial iteration was unity.
 However the next stage---where the a time is given by $T^j/4$---will cancel when $\zeta_c^j$ is four times an half-integer, the stage after that when $\zeta_c^j$ is eight times an half-integer and so forth.
-Thus, as a whole the super iteration will cancel every place where original iteration was unity at a cost of spending twice the time.
+Thus, as a whole the super iteration will cancel every place where original iteration was unity at a cost of spending twice the time~\footnote{It is analogous to the method suggested in~\cite{Stetcu:2022nhy} to remove states with discrete quantum numbers}.

 The suppression factor for the $j^{\rm th}$ super iteration at given $\zeta_{c \, \, \rm sup}^j$ (which is twice $\zeta_c^j$, the base iteration, since a super iteration takes twice as long) is given by